 What is the one positive change you want to make in the life of your customers? (feel more confident / relieve stress / have a more hugge home / etc.?

 You don’t need much to start your business.
 A logo, a few colors and a couple of pictures of your products or of yourself, if you’re offering services, will do.
 Here’s a closer look of what you’ll need:

 Your logo could be as simple as your name or the name of your shop in a beautiful font.
 It’s not about getting it perfect the first time, it’s about starting and growing along the way.
-I’ve created branding kits you can use to start small and grow as you go:

 Your colors should be around six and arranged in a color palette.
 Use Pinterest for inspiration.

 Your photos can be shot by you or you can use stock photos.
 There are amazing free images on Unsplash to suit almost any industry and aesthetic.